ocf/ocfweb/ocfweb/docs/docs/services/account.md

 #### In person

-If you are not able to use CalNet or SSH, if you are a group and forgot your current password), you can meet a staff member in person during [[staff hours|staff-hours]].
+If you are not able to use CalNet or SSH, or if you are a group and forgot your current password, you can meet a staff member in person during [[staff hours|staff-hours]].

 Please bring sufficient documentation as listed on the [[membership